jthorniley/pyusb2ax/doc/source/usb2ax.rst

   >>> usb2ax.read( 1, "baud_rate" ) # Result should be 1 (corresponds to 1 MHz)
   1

-  :param servo_id: The bus ID of the servo we want to modify
+  :param servo_id: The bus ID of the servo to read from.
   :type servo_id: integer
-  :param parameter: The control table point to write.
+  :param parameter: The control table point to read.
   :type parameter: string
-  :param value: The value to write as an integer
+  :returns: The value in the control table at the specified point
-  :type value: integer
+  :rtype: integer

 .. py:function:: sync_write( servo_id, parameter, value )